cloudlinux/docs-ubuntu-subsystem/docs/troubleshooting/README.md

 2. LVE statistics works only with SQLite, other databases (MySQL, postgreSQL) will be available in the next releases.
 3. `alt-php*-zts` are not available yet.
 4. The `tmpreaper package` is using instead of `tmpwatch`.
+5. PNG format for LVE Charts is not functional (lvechart utility may produce broken images)